 Negligence is most simply defined as departing from the conduct that is expected of a reasonably prudent person in the same or similar situation.
-If you have been injured as a result of another person’s negligence, it is very important to contact a personal injury attorney in Denver immediately.
+If you have been injured as a result of another person’s negligence, it is very important to contact a Negligence injury lawyer in Denver immediately.

 Colorado’s Statute of Limitations for Negligence Claims